Premier Badminton League

-Premier Badminton League (PBL) is a team badminton league operating in India.
-Sportz & Live Private Limited (Sportzlive) has the rights to operate and execute the Premier Badminton League.
+Premier Badminton League, aka PBL, is a team badminton league operating in India.
+It was launched in 2016 and is one of the top badminton leagues in the world.
+It features nine state or city-based franchise teams and the top Indian and international badminton talent.
+The league has reached an audience of more than 100 million through television, on-ground support, and social media.
+The league has hosted 5 seasons.
+In 2025, the Badminton Association of India revealed their plans to restart the league with a new name and a different format.

-The inaugural season of PBL was held from 2 to 17 January 2016.
-Delhi Dashers (formerly Delhi Acers) defeated Mumbai Rockets in the final to clinch the title.
+The first season of PBL was held from 2 to 17 January 2016.
+Delhi Dashers, formerly Delhi Acers, defeated Mumbai Rockets in the final to clinch the title.
 The second season began on 22 December 2016 and came to end on 14 January 2017 with the Chennai Smashers headed by P. V. Sindhu clinching the title in the finals.
-The third season began on 23 December 2017 and came to end on 14 January 2018 with Hyderabad Hunters headed by Carolina Marin emerging as the champions.
+The third season began on 23 December 2017 and came to end on 14 January 2018 with Hyderabad Hunters headed by Carolina Marín emerging as the champions.
 Bengaluru Raptors won the last two editions in 2018-19 and 2020, becoming the only team to win the title twice.

-Organisation
+Background

 Tournament format

 Teams play each other in round-robin format in league stage.
 Each team plays six ties in the league stage in which each tie consists of five matches.
 The matches played are two Men's singles, Women's singles, Men's doubles and Mixed doubles.
 Each of these matches are best of 3 games.
 Teams earn one point for each regular match win; in addition, each team must choose a Trump match, where a win is worth two points, and a loss subtracts one point.
 After league stage, the top four teams in the table will qualify for the knockout stage.
 The winners of semi-finals goes into the final, in which the winner will be crowned the PBL champions.

 Player auctions

 The player auctions are usually held at the end of each year for the subsequent season.
 Professional players from around the world enter the bidding where teams buy them.
 The league has helped players more than double their annual earnings from prize money in the year 2018.
-According to the prominent Danish player Victor Axelsen, this was a crucial part of their annual income.
+As per Danish player Victor Axelsen, this was a crucial part of their annual income.
 Each franchise has a purse of ₹2 crore and the maximum a team can spend on a single player was ₹77 lakh in the most recent 2020 auction.